odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

 **Step 4: Verify SSL Certificate**
    The best way to check you have successfully installed the SSL certificate on NGINX is to connect to your server via browser.
-   Open a browser of your choice and navigate to your domain using the https protocol:
+   Open a browser of your choice and navigate to your domain using the HTTPS protocol:

    .. code-block::